Division of Rheumatology

 Collaborations and networks

-There are two other Units at the Department of Medicine in Solna with active research in Rheumatology that we collaborate with: Unit of Experimental Rheumatology and Clinical Epidemiology Unit.
-In addition, we have established extensive international networks, where typically members from 10-15 nations are active in our clinic and research groups.
-We are involved in a number of international as well as national networks for rheumatology and immunology research: Project 4D Arthritis, Swedish Rheumatology Register SRQ , Epidemiological Investigation of Reumatoid Arthritis EIRA, including coordination of two major IMI-funded integrated projects BTCure and ULTRA DD.
+There are two other Divisions at the Department of Medicine in Solna with active research in Rheumatology that we collaborate with: Division of Experimental Rheumatology and Division of Clinical Epidemiology In addition, we have established extensive international networks, where typically members from 10-15 nations are active in our clinic and research groups.
+We are involved in a number of international as well as national networks for rheumatology and immunology research: Project 4D Arthritis, Swedish Rheumatology Register SRQ , Epidemiological Investigation of Rheumatoid Arthritis EIRA, including coordination of two major IMI-funded integrated projects BTCure and ULTRA DD.

 Our research groups